 Sales taxes are generally assessed based on the sale of tangible products and not labor.
 However, some states may tax some types of labor so it is always advisable to check with your local sales tax office.

-What a business needs to understand about sales taxes is that there are many taxing jurisdictions that collect sales tax and that when it sells a product which it will deliver or ship to the end user; taxes are collected on the jurisdictions the business has in common with the buyer based on where the end user will take the delivery.
+What a business needs to understand about sales taxes is that there are many taxing jurisdictions that collect sales taxes and that when the business sells a product that it will deliver or ship to the end user; taxes are collected in the jurisdictions the business has in common with the buyer, based on where the end user will get the delivery.
 Here is a video that looks at what you need to know about sales taxes.

 This ruling has far-reaching implications for any business selling products online.
 While the rules are changing day by day, CPA Brad Whitten of Pikes Peak Financial Group explains how the new sales tax collection rules may apply to you.

-However since the initial sales tax ruling came down there have emerged marketplace facilitators that allow smaller eCommerce retailers to essentially outsource the sales tax collections,
+However, since the initial sales tax ruling came down, marketplace facilitators have emerged, allowing smaller eCommerce retailers to essentially outsource the sales tax collection.

-Prior to the courts’s ruling, most eCommerce retailers only had to have a sales tax licenses and collect sales taxes for all jurisdictions for a single location.
+Prior to the court’s ruling, most eCommerce retailers only had to have a sales tax license and collect sales taxes for all jurisdictions for a single location.
 Based on the location where the buyer took possession of goods, the seller only had to collect sales taxes for the taxing jurisdictions that the seller and the buyer had in common.
-That all changed, as many states have used the supreme court’s ruling to impose their own requirements on internet sellers to collect sales taxes.
+That all changed, as many states have used the supreme court’s ruling to impose their own requirements on Internet sellers in order to collect sales taxes.

-There are 7 rules a business must understand related to collecting sales taxes.
+There are 7 rules related to collecting sales taxes that a business must understand.

-When you provide primarily labor and occasionally provide a product to supplement an offering there are a few sales tax collection workarounds.
+When you primarily provide labor and occasionally products to supplement an offering, there are a few sales tax collection workarounds.

-If a business has more than one owner it will need to apply for a Tax ID Number (TIN) for the business from the IRS.
-If the business has employees and it is a sole proprietor or a single member LLC, the business do not, technically, need to have a TIN as the owners social security number (SSN) is the TIN.
-However, if the business has employees, they should consider getting a TIN for the business so the owner does not have to use their SSN on the W2’s it sends to your employees and other tax forms.
+If a business has more than one owner, it will need to apply for a Tax ID Number (TIN) for the business from the IRS.
+If the business has employees and it is a sole proprietor or a single member LLC, the business does not, technically, need to have a TIN as the owner’s social security number (SSN) is the TIN.
+However, if the business has employees, they should consider getting a TIN for the business so the owner does not have to use their SSN on the W2’s they send to their employees and on other tax forms.

 Note: if a business make purchases from wholesalers they are considered tax-exempt transactions since the business is not the end user of the products.
 So as not to give every wholesaler a SSN the business would also want to have a TIN.